Complexity results for generating subgraphs: Introduction

 \subsection{Generating subgraphs and relating edges}

-We use the following notion, which has been introduced in \cite{lt:wc4567}.
+Further we make use of the following notions, which have been introduced in \cite{lt:wc4567}.
 Let $B$ be an induced complete bipartite subgraph of $G$ on vertex sets of bipartition $B_{X}$ and $B_{Y}$.
 Assume that there exists an independent set $S$ such that each of $S\cup B_{X}$ and $S\cup B_{Y}$ is a maximal independent set of $G$.
-Then $B$ is a \textit{generating} subgraph of $G$, and it \textit{produces} the restriction: $w(B_{X})=w(B_{Y})$.
-Every weight function $w$ such that $G$ is $w$-well-covered must \textit{satisfy} the restriction $w(B_{X})=w(B_{Y})$.
-The set $S$ is a \textit{witness} that $B$ is generating.
+Then $B$ is a \textit{generating subgraph} of $G$, and the set $S$ is a \textit{witness} that $B$ is generating.
+We observe that every weight function $w$ such that $G$ is $w$-well-covered must \textit{satisfy} the restriction $w(B_{X})=w(B_{Y})$.

-In the restricted case that the generating subgraph $B$ is isomorphic to $K_{1,1}$, call its vertices $x$ and $y$.
-In that case $xy$ is a \textit{relating} edge, and $w(x)=w(y)$ for every weight function $w$ such that $G$ is $w$-well-covered.
+If the generating subgraph $B$ contains only one edge, say $xy$, it is called a \textit{relating edge}.
+In such a case, the equality $w(x)=w(y)$ is valid for every weight function $w$ such that $G$ is $w$-well-covered.

-The decision problem whether an edge in an input graph is relating is \textbf{NP-}complete \cite{bnz:wcc4}, and it remains \textbf{NP-}complete even when the input is restricted to graphs without cycles of lengths 4 and 5 \cite{lt:relatedc4}.
+Recognizing relating edges is known to be \textbf{NP-}complete \cite{bnz:wcc4} , and it remains \textbf{NP-}complete even when the input is restricted to graphs without cycles of lengths $4$ and $5$ \cite{lt:relatedc4}.
 Therefore, recognizing generating subgraphs is also \textbf{NP-}complete when the input is restricted to graphs without cycles of lengths $4$ and $5$.
-However, recognizing relating edges can be done polynomially if the input is restricted to graphs without cycles of lengths $4$ and $6$ \cite{lt:relatedc4}, and to graphs without cycles of lengths $5$ and $6$ \cite{lt:wwc456}.
+However, recognizing relating edges can be done in polynomial time if the input is restricted to graphs without cycles of lengths $4$ and $6$ \cite{lt:relatedc4} , and to graphs without cycles of lengths $5$ and $6$ \cite{lt:wwc456}.

 It is also known that recognizing generating subgraphs is a polynomial problem when the input is restricted to graphs without cycles of lengths $4$, $6$ and $7$ \cite{lt:wc4567}, to graphs without cycles of lengths $4$, $5$ and $6$ \cite{lt:wwc456}, and to graphs without cycles of lengths $5$, $6$ and $7$ \cite{lt:wwc456}.